Last Revised: May 21, 2022

 [See here for the entire article, definitely worth the read.]

-The deepening relationship between Dewdney and Morrisseau also led to a written work – Legends of My People The great Ojibway.
-It was written and illustrated by Morrisseau and edited by Dewdney from a two manuscripts which Norval had sent him – the first in late 1960, some three months after their first meeting, and a supplemental manuscript two years later.
+The deepening relationship between Dewdney and Morrisseau also led to a written work – Legends of My People The Great Ojibway.
+It was written and illustrated by Morrisseau and edited by Dewdney from two manuscripts Norval had sent him – the first in late 1960, some three months after their first meeting, and a supplemental manuscript two years later.
 It was published by The Ryerson Press in 1965.

 These demons resulted in a growing problem with the alcohol he turned to as a solution.
 The details of Morrisseau’s personal life make for some depressing reading.

-So too does the ongoing controversy about his artistic legacy, specifically the issue of real versus fake Morrisseaus.
-Pollock had already alluded to this issue in his autobiography published in the late 1980’s.
+So too does the ongoing controversy about his artistic legacy, specifically the issue of real versus fake Morrisseau’s.
+Pollock had already alluded to this issue in his autobiography published in the late 1980s.
 The Canadian Encyclopedia has a good summary here and a recent (2014) CBC story here brings it up to date.

 Like Morrisseau, Dewdney was primarily an artist; he also had a passionate interest in Ojibwe culture.
-He most likely shared the sketches and photos with Morrisseau during the time they spent together in Red Lake and later in London where the Morrisseau family lived for a while with the Dewdneys.
-In 1967 the U of Toronto Press would release a second edition of Dewdney’s book which contained details and images of another 60 or so pictograph sites.
+He most likely shared the sketches and photos with Morrisseau during their time in Red Lake and later in London, where the Morrisseau family lived for a while with the Dewdneys.
+In 1967 the U of Toronto Press would release the second edition of Dewdney’s book, which contained details and images of another 160 or so pictograph sites.

 In addition to the general and special acknowledgements made herein Mr. Dewdney is anxious to record the following: